ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/resiliency-design.md

 {: caption="IBM Cloud Backup for VPC backup policy components" caption-side="bottom"}

-Use cases include the following:
+The use cases applicable to these features include the following.

 * Automated daily/weekly/monthly backups for production virtual server instances
 * Compliance and regulatory data retention requirements